-If you renewed a 10 year adult passport before it expired, extra months may have been added to your new passport’s expiry date, making it valid for more than 10 years.
+If you renewed a passport before it expired, up to 9 extra months may have been added to your new passport’s expiry date.
 Any extra months on your passport over 10 years may not count towards the 6 months that should be remaining for travel to most countries in Europe.

 The new rules will apply to passports issued by the UK, Gibraltar, Guernsey, the Isle of Man and Jersey.